ebkalderon/ebkalderon.github.io/content/projects.md

 +++
-title = "Portfolio"
+title = "Projects"
 +++

-I've hacked on a wide variety of projects over the years.
-Below is a sampling of things I've built (that I'm allowed to talk about), mostly done for fun and creativity's sake. ⚒
+Below is a sampling of some interesting things I've built over the years; at least, those that I'm permitted to publicly discuss. ⚒

 ## [tower-lsp] \(2019–Present)